aupu9659/Git--r-done/README.md

 	 Our company poses the risk that someone may try to store many different email addresses and use our annual email sending service to spam users with birthday cards.
-While this may not be the worse type of spam, to recieve a random birthday card, we are aware that there should be a limit on how many birthday cards can be sent on a particular day to see that our service is not abused.
+While this may not be the worse type of spam, to receive a random birthday card, we are aware that there should be a limit on how many birthday cards can be sent on a particular day to see that our service is not abused.
-     In addition, to add a new contact the user will have to individually enter the informaiton.
+     In addition, to add a new contact the user will have to individually enter the information.
 There is no way to add emails and birthdates in a 'copy-paste' manner, as a scammer would need to do.
      The scammer would have to manually enter every address.
 7. Risk Mitigation:

-	We plan to counteract the possible abuse of our website by limiting tha at most 5 birthday cards be sent per day.
-It is very unlikly that an individual has 5 people in thier address book that all have birthdays on the same day.
+	We plan to counteract the possible abuse of our website by limiting that at most 5 birthday cards be sent per day.
+It is very unlikely that an individual has 5 people in their address book that all have birthdays on the same day.
 In addition, our cards are auto-generated, so there would be no benefit for a scammer to use our service to send emails to other people because the only email that can be sent will be a birthday card.
 There can be no embedded advertisements.
-If the scammer tries to advertise by sending a birthday card and signing thier name as thier company this can not be stopped, but this can be limited by the 5 card maximum birthday card per day rule.
-But again, getting a birthday card from a random company on a day that is not your birthday won't send a message to use thier business, so it is unlikely that scammers will try to use our website.
+If the scammer tries to advertise by sending a birthday card and signing their name as their company this can not be stopped, but this can be limited by the 5 card maximum birthday card per day rule.
+But again, getting a birthday card from a random company on a day that is not your birthday won't send a message to use their business, so it is unlikely that scammers will try to use our website.
-8. Software Developmnt Methodoloyy: Agile
+8. Software Development Methodology: Agile
 9. Collaboration Tool: Slack, Trello